Tag Archive for: Taxes

 There was a time when lenders would accept whatever income you put on your application as accurate and true.
 These were called “stated income” loans; for many obvious reasons, they no longer exist.
 There were also loan programs where the lender would accept a record of your bank deposits as documentation of income.Read More

-Interest Rates/Mortgage Industry Update; When NOT to File Taxes
+Interest Rates/Mortgage Industry Update; When NOT To File Taxes

 Capital Gains Taxes On Real Estate